SteHun/WorkoutappAssignment/classDiagram.md

 Workout <|-- FitnessWorkout
 ```
 ## LevelScore
-This is a variable that tracks the userś level, to assist in
+This is a variable that tracks the user's level, to assist in
 generating workouts.
 It remains invisible as to not rank people
 based on their fitness, going agains the friendly nature of the app.